 As the holiday celebrating consumerism creeps closer, Ralphie’s school teacher doesn’t fatigue in distributing homework assignments to the less than enthusiastic children.
 The class groans in unison as they are assigned another theme to draft, a miserable little task that’s as much fun as sticking one’s tongue to an icy flagpole.

 However, our hero Ralphie perks up at this surprising turn of events.
 The subject of this theme is to write what they would like for Christmas.
-If Ralphie can win over Miss Shield’s support through his elements of eloquence, the flourishing result could lead his mother in finally seeing the light too.
+If Ralphie can win over Miss Shield’s support through his elements of eloquence, the flourishing result could lead his mother to finally see the light as well.

 Ralphie scuttles home to perch at his cluttered desk and compose the greatest theme ever written.
 He wets his lips while the words pour from his No. 2 with a feverish fluidity.

 The next day at school, Ralphie swells his chest as he hands over the perfected composition to Miss Shields.
-However, when the graded papers are returned to the class later that week, the cheerful bubble of hope bursts in Ralphie’s mind from the sharp needle of critique.
+However, when the graded papers are returned to the class later that week, the sharp needle of critique bursts the cheerful bubble of hope in Ralphie’s mind.

 Oh, skunked again.

 Ralphie’s adolescent brain spins and spins as it tries to untangle the web of rejection his mother and teacher had caught him in.
 But then it comes to him.
 Santa!
 Why didn’t he think of it sooner?
 He would ask the jolly man in red for the 2-pound brick of Sharp Cheddar since the festively obese figure must have connections to buttloads of that government cheese that nobody else seems to be buying.